Leica CL vs Panasonic TZ200

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-If the count of individual advantages (bullet points above) is taken as a guide, the CL emerges as the winner of the contest (12 : 10 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the CL comes out slightly ahead of the TZ200 (12 : 11 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.